Table of Contents

 Operating principle:

 The electricity produced is shared between buildings.
-DSO meters are grouped virtually to establish a single invoice for network withdrawal.
+The DSO meters are grouped virtually to establish a single bill for withdrawal from the network.

-Private meters are read directly by the Climkit Gateway, while the DSO transmits data from its meters to Climkit.
+The private meters are read directly by the Climkit Gateway, while the DSO transmits its meter data to Climkit.
 All information is centralized on the Climkit platform.

 Single consumer diagram

-• A single entry point to the public network
+• A single point of introduction to the public network

 • A single consumer